 All that content needs direction.
 Just throwing it against the wall and hoping something sticks isn’t going to generate the kind of ROI most organizations are looking for.
 That’s why the Mathew Knell, AOL’s Social Media Director wrote in the Huffington Post today that one position many organizations are scrambling to add to their staffs this year is a dedicated Content Strategist.

-As I’ve posted here before, all the content I the world does little good without good strategic planning, and creating such a plan, executing it, and following through is damned hard work.
+I’ve posted it here before.
+All the content in the world does little good without good strategic planning.
+Creating such a plan, executing it, and following through is vital, but often neglected.
+Yes, it’s damned hard work.
 So much in fact, that just relying on someone on your marketing department to do it in their spare time just doesn’t cut it any more.

-If you’re starting to get the feeling that you’ll be planning, producing and publishing more content, in more varieties, and managing it more this year, you’re right…. if you want to grow your reach and build your brand.
+Are you starting to get the feeling that you’ll be planning, producing and publishing more content, in more varieties, and managing it more this year?
+Well, you’re right…. if you want to grow your reach and build your brand.

-That means one thing; committing more resources, adding staff or turning to external providers for content creation and management, plus using more tools to keep everything moving ahead on the straight and narrow.
+That means one thing; committing more resources.
+Businesses are adding staff or turning to external providers for content creation and management.
+They’re using more tools to keep everything moving ahead on the straight and narrow.
 Start building now, because as the year moves ahead, your content and social media marketing village is going to become a busy place, indeed.

 You know the drll… please share to LinkedIn, FB, and Tweet with the helpful, little icons, Thanks!